echronos/echronos/docs/ppce500_kochab_readme.md

 `gen` sub-command options
 --------------------------

-The `gen` sub-command takes a single mandatory parameter, which is the name of the system to build.
-The system be either be a fully-qualified module name, or the direct path to a system description file (`.prx` file).
+The `gen` sub-command takes as a single mandatory parameter the direct path to a system description file (PRX file).

-When using the tool in configuration mode the path to a system description file is generally used.

-The system description file specifies the system in a declaration manner.
+The system description file specifies the system in a declarative manner.
-In configuration mode, the description file is only describing the configuration of the RTOS (and associated modules), rather than the full-system.
+In configuration mode, the description file only describes the configuration of the RTOS (and associated modules), rather than the full-system.

 The format of the system description file is described in following sections.